Adult & Senior Eye Exams

 We’re Local

-Our office is conveniently located on Highway 33 in the heart of Rutland, just minutes from Highway 97.
+Our office is conveniently located on Highway 33 in the heart of Rutland neighbourhood of Kelowna, just minutes from Highway 97.
 Find us inside Willow Park Mall, with ample parking just outside our doors.

 Our Address